cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 ## Query Res-Edge Data Service

-> To dive deeper into these commands and learn more about filtering results, go to [Sample Queries](./sample-queries.md)
+> To dive deeper into these commands and learn more about filtering results, go to [Sample Data Service Queries](./sample-queries.md)

 - Run `kic [entity-type] list` to query the Res-Edge Data Service and return all entities in this data service